alimohebbi/test-reuse-study/test_reuse_evaluator/ATM_generator/README.md

 ### Run
 1. Run semantic matching server
 1. Run Neo4j
-1. Set the configuration that ATM should use to migrate test cases in `migrations.csv`
+1. Set the migration that ATM should use in `migrations.csv`
-1. Set the migrations that ATM should use to migrate test cases in `config_sample.csv`
+1. Set the semantic matching configurations that ATM should use to migrate test cases in `config_sample.csv`
 1. Run ATM
     ```shell
     python atm_runner.py